 Hit up Cheltenham Ladies Day, Aintree Ladies Day or Royal Ascot to be in with a bit of a fashion treat.
 Whilst there are undeniably those who get it wrong (oh, so wrong…), many women are still getting things very, very right.
-There are even dress codes to help you!

 The most important thing to note with vintage fashion is that whilst it can certainly be experimental, it’s best if it’s timeless.
 Keeping things civilised on a day which is frequented by those from the highest social circles is advised, lest you become a bit of a laughing stock.
 Obviously, it’s inherent that you dress the part, but you’ll want to act it, too.
 The good news is that you can get a bit of practice in beforehand when it comes to betting by going online.
 A site like Oddschecker will let you see which bookmaker has the most value for money and even offers free bets, so that you’re not losing out.
 If you’ve seen that scene in Me Before You where Louisa takes Will to the horse racing and he has a giggle at her expense on the one she thinks is a ‘shoo in’ – you’ll see why a little experience will sure go a long way.